-If you have the Premium Plan, then you will be able to call home using a voice or video app such as Facetime audio, Skype or WhatsApp.
+If you have the Premium Plan, you will be able to call home using a voice or video app such as FaceTime audio, Skype, or WhatsApp.
 If your phone has a WiFi-enabled calling and texting feature, you can also use that if you have purchased the Premium Plan.

 Carnival WiFi Tips and Tricks

-- Purchase the plan before you leave to save 15%.
+- Purchase the plan before you leave to save money (around 15%).

 - Each plan will allow you to use as many devices as you like, but only one at a time.
-So if several people are sharing the plan, only one can be logged onto a device at any given time.
+So, if several people share the plan, only one can be logged onto a device at any time.

 - If you go to log in and someone else is already on the plan, it will ask you if you’d like to kick them off in order to gain access.
-On the plus side, if Mom or Dad wants to use the internet, they can boot their Twitter-obsessed kids off with ease.
+On the plus side, if Mom or Dad wants to use the internet, they can easily boot their Twitter-obsessed kids off.

 - The website says that streaming services such as Netflix and Spotify aren’t able to be accessed, but I was able to use Amazon Music during my workouts without any issues.

-- The $5 chat feature is a super-affordable way to stay connected during the cruise.
-You can purchase it once you’re onboard and it will be billed directly to your Sail & Sign account.
+- The $5 chat feature is a super-affordable way to stay connected with your travel companions during the cruise.
+You can purchase it once you’re onboard, and it will be billed directly to your Sail & Sign account.

 - If you’re having internet issues of any kind, take your device to guest services and dispute the charges.
-If you can prove that your device is not connecting, they’ll usually refund your money.
+They’ll usually refund your money if you can prove that your device is not connecting.